 Volcano erupts in the DRC causing inhabitants to flee

-Lava from Mount Nyiragongo not flowing towards Goma or major populated areas, UN says
+Lava from Mount Nyiragongo not flowing towards Goma or major populated areas – UN

 Residents of Goma gather at Rond Point Cercle to flee from erupting Mount Nyiragongo on Saturday.
 Photograph: Hugh Kinsella Cunningham/EPA